Version: 1.0

 # Verify metrics-server arguments

-kubectl describe deployment metrics-server -n kube-system
+kubectl describe deployment metrics-server -n kube-system# Check dashboard pods

 kubectl get pods -n kubernetes-dashboard